rynecjohnston/petrosim/README.md

 ### Usage
 An EC-AFC simulation is run with the standalone driver script using the command below, taking the initial parameters via a YAML formatted `input.in` file and outputting the results in the `output.csv` CSV file:

-    python3 petrosim/models/ecafc/driver.py input.in output.csv
+    python3 petrosim.models.ecafc.driver input.in output.csv

-An example input file is located at `petrosim/models/ecafc/example.in`, and this file may be generated at any location by running the `petrosim/models/ecafc/utils/generate_example_input.py` utility script from the desired location.
+An example input file is located at `petrosim/models/ecafc/example.in`, and this file may be generated at any location by running the utility script from the desired location in the following manner:

+    python3 petrosim.models.ecafc.utils.generate_example_input

 Running the simulation by default prints to screen the first and last three lines of the results, but this may be changed to a different number of *N* lines or turned off entirely with *N*=0 with the `-print <N>` flag in the command.

 ## References
 1. Spera, F. J.; Bohrson, W. A. Energy-Constrained Open-System Magmatic Processes I. General Model and Energy-Constrained Assimilation and Fractional Crystallization (EC-AFC) Formulation *J. Petrol.*, **2001**, *42*, 999-1018, DOI: [10.1093/petrology/42.5.999](https://doi.org/10.1093/petrology/42.5.999)